 Iron overload as a result of haemochromatosis comes about because the body continually absorbs more iron from the diet than it needs.
 The body is then unable to rid itself of the excess, which slowly builds up over a number of years and damages the organs where it is stored.
 In HFE (Type 1) haemochromatosis it is rare for iron to build up to a damaging level in childhood, and in fact it often does not happen for several decades.
 Children can however overload iron as a result of Type 2 (Juvenile) haemochromatosis.

 The underlying cause is the inheritance of a mutated gene.
 The faulty gene stops the normal body iron control working properly.
 A faulty gene, and therefore haemochromatosis, can only be inherited.
-Haemochromatosis cannot be caught from somebody else, nor can you give it to someone else, except by having a child.
+Haemochromatosis cannot be “caught” from somebody else.

 Although haemochromatosis is closely associated with one particular gene mutation, not everybody who has inherited that gene mutation will develop iron overload; indeed the proportion of people that do so may be quite small.
 Other factors must be involved, but it is not yet known what they are.
 The proportion of people with the gene flaws who go on to develop iron overload is called penetrance.
 There is uncertainty as to what this might be on average or what other factors play a part.